Of Time and Stamps

 MEV

-What we have at this point is a way to prevent back‑dating, and thus no miner nor front‑runner can do anything about the order in which your transaction is executed.
+What we are building toward is a way to prevent back‑dating, so that no miner nor front‑runner can do anything about the order in which your transaction is executed.
 As the block producer works on their block, they are working on a block that is created after your timestamp and are not able to include a transaction before it.
 It’s as simple as that.
 Moreover, if an observer looks at the mempool to try to extract value by executing a transaction before you, they won’t be able to back‑date it either.
 Or at least, that’s what we’re trying to build here.

-Essentially, temporal transactions can’t be front‑run, removing many attack vectors that classic chains suffer from.
+Essentially, temporal transactions are designed for deterministic, censorship‑resistant ordering — removing many of the front‑running attack vectors that classic chains suffer from.

 The Roko Network Template